vinnyjth/kata-template-python/README.md

 # kata-template-typescript
-tStarter template project to use for katas using typescript
+Starter template project to use for katas using typescript